shrivatsaa/Jira-Support-Zip-Validator/README.md

 ./szvalidator.sh <Unzipped support folder path> <date in YYYY-MM-DD format>

-As mentioned earlier add the known error messages followed by the suggestion or related KB, error message in the format of suggestion separated by a pipe.
+As mentioned earlier add the known error messages followed by the suggestion or related KB in LogErrorDataFile.txt file for future use.
+Currently its pre-filled with some commonly known problems.
+Error message to be scanned are entered in the format of Error meessage|suggestion with error message and suggestion separated by a pipe.
 Ex.

 Indexing failed for Issue|Indexing errors seen for issues.
 Refer https://confluence.atlassian.com/jirakb/troubleshoot-a-reindex-failure-in-jira-server-429917142.html